-The seafood pasta is hands down the best dish that they have in my opinion, and the best seafood pasta that I have had anywhere ever.
+The seafood pasta is hands down the best dish that they have in my opinion, and one of the best seafood pasta dishes that I have had anywhere, ever.
 The linguine is cooked al dente and covered in a delicious alfredo sauce.
 And the seafood loaded in the plate is cooked perfectly.
 Lobster, shrimp, scallops, and clams make this dish hearty yet delicate.

 The baby back ribs were tasty, served with a side of yummy mashed potatoes.
 The meat was tender and with just enough BBQ sauce covering them all.